Counting using Hall Algebras II. Extensions from Quivers: Counting Affine

 \begin{definition} A representation $E\in\Rep(Q)$ is called {\em polynomial-count}, if all its Grassmannians $\Gr_{\gamma}(E)$ are polynomial-count.
 It is called {\em add-polynomial-count}, if each $nE$ is polynomial-count. \end{definition}

 \begin{corollary} $nE$ is polynomial-count if and only if $\Rep_{(n,\alpha)}(Q[E])$ is polynomial-count for any $\alpha$. \end{corollary}

 If $E$ is add-polynomial-count, then $kQ[E]$ is F-polynomial-count by \eqref{eq:frext}.
-It follows from Lemma \ref{L:Tao}, \ref{L:Frep}, and \ref{L:rep} that \begin{theorem} $\Rep_\alpha^\mu(Q[E])$ can be explicitly counted in terms of $\Gr_\gamma(nE)$'s.
+It follows from Lemma \ref{L:Euler}, \ref{L:Tao}, \ref{L:Frep}, and \ref{L:rep} that \begin{theorem} $\Rep_\alpha^\mu(Q[E])$ can be explicitly counted in terms of $\Gr_\gamma(nE)$'s.
 In particular, if $E$ is add-polynomial-count, then each $\Mod_\alpha^\mu(Q[E])$ is polynomial-count when it is a geometric quotient. \end{theorem} We will see in the last section that the assumption of being a geometric quotient can be dropped.
-Polynomial-count representations of quivers will be studied in detail in \cite{Fpc}.
-This class includes rigid representations because of \cite[Corollary 6.4]{Fc1}, but there are many more.
+Polynomial-count representations of quivers include all rigid ones because of \cite[Corollary 5.2]{Fc1}, but there are many more (see Example \ref{ex:1}, \ref{ex:2n}, and \ref{ex:P2}).

 \begin{question} Is there a representation, which is polynomial-count but not add-polynomial-count? \end{question}